 4. Final pre-flight checks

-If your trailer is fitted with brakes, adjust them according to your load before setting out.
-If fitted with electric brakes, follow the manufacturer's instructions for correct setup and operation.
+- If your trailer is fitted with brakes, adjust them according to your load before setting out.